 - One (1) Certificate of Registration

-- Termination and Amendment forms for subsequent use
+- Termination form and Amendment form for subsequent use

 If notarization is requested at the time of recording, there will be an additional fee for each signature notarized or signed by a deputy clerk.